zulalakkan/ukbb_cardiac/README.md

+# Currently updating.
+Please see branch v1.0 for the previous stable version.

 ## Overview

 **uk_biobank_cardiac** is a toolbox used for processing and analysing cardiovascular magnetic resonance (CMR) images from the [UK Biobank Imaging Study](http://imaging.ukbiobank.ac.uk/).
 It consists of several parts: